ephsmith/python-book/docs/02/02-basic-types.md

 ```

 We will see `bool` types again when we cover decision making in Python.

+### The `bool()` Function
+This function is used to:

+- create a False valued `bool` type.
+Example: `bool()` yields `False`.
+- convert a compatible type to a `bool` type. `bool(1)` yields `True`.
+- interpret a Python object as a boolean (True or False)

+The third bullet above requires a bit more explanation.
+In general, Python considers
+any 0 value to be False.
+Non-numeric types are interpreted differently.
+A
+zero-valued string, for example, has no characters.
+For built-in types, the value
+returned by the function associated with the type is considered as False.

+The following list has some example of boolean interpretation of non-numeric types.

+- empty strings: `False`
+- empty lists or tuples: `False`
+- non-empty string, list, or tuple: `True`

 ## Sequence Types
 A Python sequence is an ordered collection of items which can be accessed by index